bvn-architecture/FuturesForum/src/_posts/2015-05-28-01-arrival-at-bne.md

 If you are driving to Holt Street Wharf, parking is available but it's not undercover.
 If you have booked parking [follow this link to see a map of the wharf's location](https://goo.gl/maps/d1NZE){:target="_blank"} .

-Whichever you are getting to Holt Street Wharf, make sure you are on time.
+Whichever way you are getting to Holt Street Wharf, make sure you are on time.
 The ferry won't wait!